netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 - And add as many keywords as you want by pressing enter:
 ![cli live filters]({page.image('cli/connectivity-scenario-cli-live-filters.png')})

-- If your deployment involve some DNS resolution, you can switch to the **DNS** display and show latencies and errors:
+- If your deployment involves some DNS resolution, you can switch to the **DNS** display and show latencies and errors:
 Once you updated your policies, you can give another try to your route until you fix the issue:
 ![cli dns]({page.image('cli/connectivity-scenario-cli-dns.png')})